facebook/create-react-app/CONTRIBUTING.md

 2. Close the milestone and create a new one for the next release.
 3. In most releases, only `react-scripts` needs to be released.
 If you don’t have any changes to the `packages/create-react-app` folder, you don’t need to bump its version or publish it (the publish script will publish only changed packages).
 4. Note that files in `packages/create-react-app` should be modified with extreme caution.
 Since it’s a global CLI, any version of `create-react-app` (global CLI) including very old ones should work with the latest version of `react-scripts`.
-5. Run `yarn compile:lockfile`.
+5. Run `npm run compile:lockfile`.
 The command will generate an updated lockfile in `packages/create-react-app` that should be committed.
 6. Create a change log entry for the release:

 - You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Save it to this environment variable: `export GITHUB_AUTH="..."`
-- Run `yarn changelog`.
+- Run `npm run changelog`.
 The command will find all the labeled pull requests merged since the last release and group them by the label and affected packages, and create a change log entry with all the changes and links to PRs and their authors.
 Copy and paste it to `CHANGELOG.md`.
 - Add a four-space indented paragraph after each non-trivial list item, explaining what changed and why.
 For each breaking change also write who it affects and instructions for migrating existing code.
 - Maybe add some newlines here and there.
 Preview the result on GitHub to get a feel for it.
 Changelog generator output is a bit too terse for my taste, so try to make it visually pleasing and well grouped.